ngonzalvez/cg-inject/README.md

 # cg-inject
 This is a simple service that provides a very clean way to inject dependencies in an Angular controller, service, factory or provider when using Prototypes.

-### NOTE
-This is still work in progress.
-Dependency injection for methods doesn't work when the code is minified.

 ### Prototypes
-If you've worked some time with AngularJS in a medium to large app, you've probably ended up with very long controller functions.
+If you've worked some time with AngularJS in a medium to large app, you've probably ended up with very long controller functions as I did.
 In order to improve the legibility of the code, I decided to use prototypes.

 Here is an example of what a controller looks like when using prototypes.